-Rewind: Arts program at national parks ends first year
+Rewind: National parks art program ends first year

 Editor's note: The Daily Times' annual “Rewind” series revisits stories we have reported on over the past year.
 To read more “Rewind” stories, go to daily-times.com.

 FARMINGTON — Tanya Ortega has been working with America’s national parks system since she was 17 and spent the summer in Yellowstone National Park.
 In addition to being fortunate enough to live and work in those unparalleled surroundings for the entire season, she also was exposed to the legendary paintings of the region that landscape artist Thomas Moran created in the early 1870s that were instrumental in the creation of the park.